AudreyKj/Five-Forty/README.md

 # Five-Forty

-Five Forty is a creative website themed around the hour 5:40 am.
+[FIVE FORTY](https://www.syntheticvelvet-fiveforty.com/) is a creative website themed around the hour 5:40 am.
 It is the first issue of online magazine synthetic velvet I founded in 2018.

 synthetic velvet is a creative project that imaginatively explores the concept of time.
 Each issue is themed around one specific hour and takes the form of a website.